djunamay/ABCA7lof2/analyses/iN_membrane_potential/README.md

-# Imaging Experiments on induced Neurons
+# Membrane Potential Imaging Experiments on induced Neurons

 ## Experiment Description
+See the "Confocal imaging experiments" section in the `Methods` of our paper.

 ## Data availability
 - Raw data are available on [OSF](https://osf.io/htb23/).